Read our annual reports, strategies, action plans, FOI statements and other required reports.

 Are documents requested under FOI automatically released?

-In assessing whether it is suitable to release documents, the FOI Officer considers whether any material requested is exempt from release under the FOI Act.
+In assessing whether it is suitable to release documents, the FOI officer considers whether any material requested is exempt from release under the FOI Act.

 The FOI Act outlines general categories of information that are exempt.

-These include information relating to the personal affairs of third parties, information provided in confidence, information which if released might endanger the lives or physical safety of individuals, cabinet documents, commercial-in-confidence information, internal working documents which if released would be contrary to the public interest and so on.
+These include information relating to the personal affairs of third parties, information provided in confidence, information which if released might endanger the lives or physical safety of individuals, cabinet documents, commercial-in-confidence documents, internal working documents which if released would be contrary to the public interest and so on.

 Who are the decision makers under the FOI Act?